 If you are travelling solo, whether on a cruise or an all-inclusive resort, it is important to determine if a singles supplement will be added to your bill (this can be up to double the cost).

 With the growing number of solo cruisers, many of the cruise lines have converted a certain number of their inside rooms to accommodate the solo cruiser.
 With these solo rooms, the singles supplement has either been reduced or waived altogether.
-Many of the cruise lines have gone one step further, and have added a room where solo cruisers can gather for coffee, tea and snacks, or just to hang out and meet other solo cruisers.
+Many of the cruise lines have gone one step further, and have added a room where solo cruisers can gather for coffee, tea and snacks, or just to hang out and meet other solo cruisers … no, not to worry, you won’t be alone.
 Unfortunately, Princess has not yet jumped on board and begun to offer solo cruise packages.

 Solo Cabin or Balcony Cabin

 When booking your cruise, you will have to determine whether you want an inside cabin or a balcony cabin.
 Most ships have not converted their balcony cabins to solo rooms yet, and will charge the singles supplement.
 That is not to say that you can’t get a balcony room for a good price, it will just take patience and flexibility.

 PRO TIP: Do you have a tendency to get sea-sick?
 Choose a room as close to the middle of the ship as possible to limit the motion of the ship.